trivule/trivule/ISSUES.md

 - Rename startWithLetter to startWithString
 - Rename endWithLetter to endWithString
 - Rename containsLetter to containsString
-- Write text unit for form rules
+- Write unit test for the form rules
 - Rule (only:number) must only:digit
 - Write the maxlength, minlength to accept array